jason-benz/OST_AIFo-Medical-Assistant/README.md

 - School: [OST - Eastern Switzerland University of Applied Sciences](https://www.ost.ch/)
 - Module: AI Foundations (AIFo)
 - Semester: Autmn 2021
-- Advisor: Prof. Dr. Marco Lehmann
+- Advisor: Prof. Dr. Marco Lehmann and Prof. Dr. Mitra Purandare
-- Final grade: 5.6 / 6
+- Project grade: 5.6 / 6.0
+- Presentation grade: 5.5 / 6.0

 # Overview
 The goal of the project is to create a basic chatbot.
 The use of [Google Dialogflow](https://cloud.google.com/dialogflow/docs) is mandatory.
 The client for interaction with Google Dialogflow can be created in a language and on a system of the student's choice.
 For the client, we decided to create a console application using Java.
 Since this is a school project, it is only a software draft with limited functionality.
 For a productive operation, further development and extensive testing would be necessary.